 Written by Alma Laney

 I’m Alma Laney from The Mad Virologist, and I work with plant viruses and the insects that help them spread.
 I’m happy to announce that Biology Fortified just published a new infographic that I helped develop with Layla Katiraee and the rest of the team here at Biology Fortified to help explain how virus resistance is created in genetically engineered crops.
-This has been in the works for several months!

 The GMOs Revealed infographic on Virus Resistance distills a lot of information about how to engineer this trait into plants, with papayas and squash as the current examples on the market.
 There is really a lot more to this issue than these two examples, so I wanted to give a detailed overview explaining the challenges that farmers face with viral plant diseases, methods of control, and approaches to engineering resistance.
 Go to the infographic page for the short version, but if that’s not enough to ‘inoculate’ your curious mind, read on!